Lessons from Intelligent Design

 And the problem with consciousness is that it is hard to say anything about it.
 You only have the assurance that you are conscious, but it takes a leap of faith to grant consciousness to anyone else (this is known as the problem of solipsism).
 So how do we decide who is right about Evolution?

 Just like for solipsism, you are free to choose.
 Just like for solipsism, one option is much more interesting than the other.
-Perhaps you are the only conscious person out there (actually me for that matters), but this assumption is simply plain boring.
+Perhaps you are the only conscious person out there but this assumption is simply plain boring.
 This idea leads nowhere, and nothing can be built on it.

 This fundamentally antiscientific stance of dualism is, to my mind, its most disqualifying feature, and is the reason why in this book I adopt the apparently dogmatic rule that dualism is to be avoided at all costs.
 It is not that I think I can give a knock-down proof that dualism, in all its forms, is false or incoherent, but that, given the way dualism wallows in mystery, accepting dualism is giving up.